ToaToes/SmartMeasure/README.md

 # Smart Measure
-An Android app that measures the distance and height of an object using live camera feed and sensors.
-Also, it can measure various objects in a captured image using Image Processing techniques.
+An Android app that measures the distance and height of an object using Camera API and Gyroscope sensors.
+Also, it can measure various objects in a captured image using Image (Updating) Processing techniques.

 <p>